yanshu/pisa/pisa/stages/osc/README.md

 ## Services

-Only one service is currently supported in PISA for calculating the oscillation probabilties: `prob3cpu`.
+Currently, only Prob3 is supported for calculating neutrino oscillations.
+This is implemented, though, as two different stages: `prob3cpu` and `prob3gpu`, where the latter is accelerated if the `cuda` dependency is installed (see the Install Guide for more info.)

 ### prob3cpu